creanero/beamModelTester/tutorial_1.md

 # Tutorial 1: Basic plotting
-This tutorial will explain the basic steps to running beamModelTester by demonstrating a Sample Analysis of existing data.
+This tutorial will explain the basic steps to running beamModelTester by demonstrating a Sample Analysis of existing data.  **Ensure you have followed the installation instructions [in the README](/README.md#install) before starting this tutorial**

 ## Acquire Data
 Save the [two files at this link](https://zenodo.org/record/1744987#.XAEbpdv7SUk) to your local file system.